sardonyxwt/state-store/README.md

   }
 );

-// You can use subscribe() with specific actionName to handle only this action. let setCounterActionListenerId = counterScope.subscribe( () => console.log('set counter value action dispatch.'), SET_COUNTER_ACTION
+// You can use subscribe() with specific actionName (you can use array of actions) to handle only this action. let setCounterActionListenerId = counterScope.subscribe( () => console.log('set counter value action dispatch.'), SET_COUNTER_ACTION